melaniewalsh/Cornell-DH-Notebooks/README.md

       - file: notebooks/Issue-1/Mapping-Kate-Chopin
 ```

-If you want the title in the table of contents to be different from the file path, you can also specify a `title` below the `- file:` flag.
-You can also include headers within the table of contents by using the `- part` flag or collapsed chapters by including `chapters:`.
+If you want the title in the table of contents to be different from the title in the notebook, you can also specify a different `title` below the `- file:` flag.
+Finally, you can include section headers within the table of contents by using the `- part` flag or designate nested chapters by including `chapters:`.

 ### Notebooks